NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 Primitive Derived Classes

-* `Mesh` derives from `Primitive` and adds obj loading to get the mesh data to set and textures
+* `Mesh` derives from `Primitive` and adds obj loading to get the mesh data to set and textures.

 Primitive Based Classes : (Things needed in app to draw)